cpmpercussion/cpm-website-publications-list/docs/goodbyenorway/index.md

 ### Corner sofa bed (Ikea) 2011? -- Free

-Pretty cool corner sofa that turns into a bed.
+Pretty cool corner sofa that turns into a bed, got off some Icelandic friends when they were leaving Oslo, let's continue the circle of couch giving!

 You can put the corner on either side.
 Comes with sheet / duvet / pillows!
 WOW!

-Kind of a good story, I studied with some Icelanders in Sweden who bought this around 2011 when they moved to Oslo.
-When Christina and I moved here, they were leaving, so we got it.

-It's pretty faded and a bit stained, as if someone spilled a whole cup of coffee on it and then left it in the sun all summer, but still looks ok and is comfortable and super convenient for hosting guests.
+It's pretty faded and a bit coffee stained, but is still comfy, cleanish, and convenient for hosting guests.

 Comes apart into small bits, so can fit in a car.
 Probably.
 Maybe two trips?